nim-lang/Nim/doc/manual_experimental.rst

 The analysis requires as much precision about mutations as is reasonably obtainable, so it is more effective with the experimental `strict funcs <#strict-funcs>`_ feature.
-In other words `--experimental:views` works better with `--experimental:strictFuncs`.
+In other words `--experimental:views`:option: works better with `--experimental:strictFuncs`:option:.

 The analysis is currently control flow insensitive: